Darth999/miningcore/README.md

 ## Donations

-To support this project you can become a [sponsor]( https://github.com/sponsors//blackmennewstyle ) or send a donation to the following accounts:
+To support this project you can become a [sponsor]( https://github.com/djspacedevil ) or send a donation to the following accounts:

-* ETH:  `0xbC059e88A4dD11c2E882Fc6B83F8Ec12E4CCCFad`
-* BTC:  `16xvkGfG9nrJSKKo5nGWphP8w4hr2ZzVuw`
-* LTC:  `LLs76baYT7iMqQhizxtBC96Cy48iX3Eh1p`
-* DOGE: `DFuvDSFh4N3SiXGDnye2Vbc8kqvMHbyQE1`
-* KAS:  `kaspa:qpmf0wyu7c5z4l82ax9cfc5ughwk2f9lgu8uckkqrrpjqkxuk7yrga5nntvgn`
-* CCX:  `ccx7S4B3gBeH1SGWCfqZp3NM7Vavg7H3S8ovJn8fU4bwC4vU7ChWfHtbNzifhrpbJ74bMDxj4KZFTcznTfsucCEg1Kgv7zbNgs`
-* FIRO: `a5AsoTSkfPHQ3SUmR6binG1XW7oQQoFNU1`
-* ERGO: `9gYyuZzaSw3TiCtUkSRuS3XVDUv41EFs3dtNCFGqiEwHqpb7gkF`
-* WART: `7795fc0fe93e7e4e232a212f00bdc8885c580a5666d39a0d`
-* XMR:  `483zaHtMRfM7rw1dXgebhWaRR8QLgAF6w4BomAV319FVVHfdbYTLVuBRc4pQgRAnRpfy6CXvvwngK4Lo3mRKE29RRx3Jb5c`
-* XEL:  `xel:ajnsfv065qusndt0hfsngecrnf5690drmqmc0uq0etlx8zjlcyzqq2slgvt`
-* CTXC: `0xbb60200d5151a4a0f9a75014e04cf61a0a9f0daf`
-* ZANO: `ZxDKT1aqiEXPA5cDADtYEfMR1oXsRd68bby4nzUvVmnjHzzrfvjwhNdQ9yiWNeGutzg9LZdwsbP2FGB1gNpZXiYY1fCfpw33c`